What is seasonal marketing?

 You definitely don’t need to incorporate money off deals or offers on every seasonal event that you cover.
 However, it is not uncommon for businesses to use the increased traffic they gain during the holidays to encourage sales.

 Black Friday is a great example of this.
-Sales drastically increase in the run-up to the day and businesses of all shapes and sizes now offer discounts to encourage visitors to make a purchase on their website.
+Although an American import, sales have increased in the run-up to the day and businesses now offer discounts to encourage visitors to make a purchase on their website up to 7 days before. .

 Tip To Takeaway: Sit down and have a think about what deals you could offer, and when it would be most suitable to do so throughout the year.